VA-Explorer/va_explorer/docs/training/admin_guides.md

 User accounts are deactivated rather than deleted from VA Explorer.
 When a user account is deactivated, they will no longer be able to sign into the system.
 Their associated data, however, will still be visible.
-To deactivate a user, click “Users” in the navigation bar to visit the Users page.
-Click the “Edit” button in the table row for the user you would like to deactivate.
-Uncheck the “Active” checkbox.
-Click “Update.”
+To deactivate a user, click "Users" in the navigation bar to visit the Users page.
+Click the "Edit" button in the table row for the user you would like to deactivate.
+Uncheck the "Active" checkbox.
+Click "Update."
 The user will now be deactivated.

 ### Bulk Creating Users